Reasons to love Cardiff

 From politicians and journalists to scientists and innovators - many well-known faces have been through Cardiff's corridors.
-Our alumni include BBC broadcaster Bill Turnbill, National Poet of Wales Gillian Clarke, Money Saving Expert founder and journalist Martin Lewis OBE and former President of Beijing Normal University Professor Zhong Binglin and many more.
+Our alumni include BBC broadcaster Bill Turnbull, National Poet of Wales Gillian Clarke, Money Saving Expert founder and journalist Martin Lewis OBE and former President of Beijing Normal University Professor Zhong Binglin and many more.

 Our Honorary Fellows include the likes of Sir Patrick Stewart, Jeremy Bowen and Carol Vorderman.

 Stepping into a university that provides innovative, exciting teaching across the disciplines, it's hard not to feel the buzz.
 A Cardiff education is unique and personable; students are taught and mentored by tutors and lecturers who are world-leading experts.

 Our courses prepare you for an exciting future - 94% of graduates enter employment, further study or both shortly after graduating (HESA Destination of Leavers in Higher Education survey 2014/15).
 Find out more about your career prospects.

 - 87% student satisfaction

 A 130 acre back garden, Bute Park lies in the heart of Cardiff behind the Cathays campus.